 My Expat Life Series, HUNGARY: is my latest writing project.
 I am in search of fellow adventures like ourselves who have started a new life here in Hungary.
 I meet so many fascinating people and have one very interesting person from America to kick off this series!
 If anyone is interested in participating, please contact us at firstname.lastname@example.org

 Food: Do you love food?
 Gluttony is my favourite sin!
 I find myself eating my way through Europe, and recreating the recipes and sharing them with you!
 Our Facebook branch off page called Travel, Eat, Repeat follows our culinary adventures!
 Our daughter Angelina has picked up the foodie name and loves to cook too!

 Lists: Writing for years, it must be a natural process to make lists while accumulating so much information.
 Here they are in all their organized glory.
 For the listophile, listoholic and listomaniacs among us.

 Inspiration: This is where I babble about my silly epiphanies, the problems I have worked through, my random thoughts and my aha moments.
 The journey brought up a lot of unresolved issues which I needed to work through.
 The act of writing eventually got me to a very good place; I found it very therapeutic.

 subheader 40 Before 40: When the monumental 40th birthday approached, I decided to make a list of the forty things I wanted to do before my milestone occurred.
 It was fun, and I think I learned a lot in that year.
 Will there be a fifty before fifty?
 I did stat to write one, just seems like I did most things I desired already.
 Perhaps a destination blog?
-I still have 2 years.
+I still have time.

 Under My Expat Lives are:

-Hungary: Our lovely home in Budapest Hungary is the complete polar opposite to our rural life in Capestang.
+Hungary: Our lovely home in Budapest Hungary is the complete polar opposite to our rural life in Capestang France.
 Our apartment was in Elizabethtown in the dynamic 7th district in Pest which is teaming with life; operas, theatre, nightlife, shows, festivals, music, restaurants, history, monuments and it never ends.
 I share my other love, our other home; Magyarország.